This post on rest and recovery was originally published in Finnish on Kaisa Sali’s website on November 13, 2017.

 I use a heart rate monitor in every training session and have been doing so for nearly 20 years now.
 If my heart rate is clearly too high or too low compared to the exertion level, I know something is off.
 Also, distinct changes in heart rate variability tell me something is off.

-I regularly measure my heart rate in the mornings with an orthostatic test that is reliable and easy to do with the Polar V800.
+I regularly measure my heart rate in the mornings with an orthostatic test.
 These days I don’t do it quite as frequently because I have learned to rely on my overall feeling.
 But a few years ago, I did the orthostatic test every day and it gave me and my coach valuable insight into my training and recovery.

 For exercisers and beginner athletes just starting out their careers, measuring heart rate every morning can help guide their training and recovery to the right path.